Alexander Parvus: Istanbul period

-Soon afterwards Parvus moved to Istanbul in the Ottoman Empire, where he lived for five years.
+Soon afterwards Parvus moved to Istanbul in the Ottoman Empire, where he lived for five years, from 1910 until 1914.
 There he set up an arms trading company which profited handsomely during the Balkan War.
-He became the financial and political advisor of the Young Turks.
-In 1912 he was made editor of Turk Yurdu, their daily newspaper.
-He worked closely with the triumvirs known as the Three Pashas—Enver, Talat and Cemal—and Finance Minister Djavid Bey.
+He became the financial and political advisor of the Committee of Union and Progress.
+In 1912 he was made editor of Türk Yurdu, their daily newspaper.
+He worked closely with Enver, Talât, Cemal Pasha—and Finance Minister Cavid Bey.
 His firm dealt with the deliveries of foodstuffs for the Ottoman army and he was a business partner of the Krupp concern, of Vickers Limited, and of the famous arms dealer Basil Zaharov.
 Arms dealings with Vickers Limited at war time gave basis to the theory that Alexander Parvus was also a British intelligence asset.

+During his Istanbul period, Parvus also cooperated with the pro-CUP Zionist newspaper Le Jeune Turc, whose editor-in-chief was Ze'ev Jabotinsky.

+Soviet relations

 Russian Revolution

-While in Turkey, Parvus became close with German ambassador Hans Freiherr von Wangenheim who was known to be partial to establishing revolutionary fifth columns among the allies.
+While in the Ottoman Empire, Parvus became close with German ambassador Hans Freiherr von Wangenheim who was known to be partial to establishing revolutionary fifth columns among the allies.
 Consequently, Parvus offered his plan via Baron von Wangenheim to the German General Staff: the paralyzing of Russia via general strike, financed by the German government (which, at the time, was at war with Russia and its allies).
 Von Wangenheim sent Parvus to Berlin where the latter arrived on the 6 March 1915 and presented a 20-page plan titled A preparation of massive political strikes in Russia to the German government.